Find Most Frequent Element in an Array

 Time and space complexity analysis

-We are doing single scan of array and, at each iteration, performing constant operations.
-In other words, we are searching for each element once and inserting/updating it once.
-Time Complexity = n*O(1) = O(n).
-Space complexity = O(n) for storing elements in hash table.
+We perform a single scan of the array and, at each iteration, carry out constant operations.
+In other words, we search, insert, or update each element once in the hash table.
+So time complexity = n * O(1) = O(n).
+The space complexity = O(n) as we store the elements in the hash table.

 Critical ideas to think!

-• Can we solve this problem using some other approach?
+• Can we solve this problem using a different approach?

-• How can we optimize the brute force approach further?
+• How can we further optimize the brute force approach?
 How do we ensure that the frequency is calculated only once for each unique element?

-• How can we optimize the 2nd approach further?
-Would it be possible to use binary search after sorting to find the most frequent element?
+• How can we optimize the second approach further?
+Is it possible to use binary search after sorting to find the most frequent element?

 • What if all elements were unique?
-What changes will you make?
+What changes would you make?

 Comparisons of time and space complexities